About this site

-You can share links using Facebook, Twitter, Google Plus, and e-mail from any page in this site.
-Blog posts will update you on events related to Keywords for American Cultural Studies, Second Edition.
-Feel free to contact us at firstname.lastname@example.org to ask questions about the project, to set up a collaboratory for your class, or to inquire about authoring a post-publication keyword essay.
+You can share links using Facebook, Twitter, and e-mail from any page on this site.
+Blog posts will update you on events related to the volumes in NYU Press’s Keywords series.
+Feel free to contact us at email@example.com to ask questions about the projector to inquire about authoring a post-publication keyword essay.

 This site is supported by NYU Libraries’ Digital Library Technology Services (DLTS), in collaboration with NYU Press.
 The project team was led Monica McCormick, with support from NYU Press by Adam Bohannan, Dorothea Halliday, Charles Hames, Alicia Nadkarni, Jodi Narde, Miguel Sandoval, and Eric Zinner; and from DLTS by Zach Coble, Laura Henze, Carol Kassel, David Millman, and Jennifer Vinopal.
 Crucial assistance was provided by intern Meghan White.